akka/akka-grpc-quickstart-scala.g8/docs/src/main/paradox/index.md

     [info] HelloReply(Hello, Bob)
     [info] HelloReply(Hello, Alice)
     ```

+@@@

+@@@ div { .group-maven }

+To run Hello World with Maven:

+1. In a console, change directories to the top level of the unzipped project.

+    For example, if you used the default project name, akka-grpc-quickstart-scala, and extracted the project to your root directory,
+    from the root directory, enter: `cd akka-grpc-quickstart-scala`

+1. Enter `mvn compile` to compile the project.

+    Maven downloads project dependencies, generates gRPC classes from protobuf, and compiles.

+1. Enter `mvn compile dependency:properties exec:exec@server`.

+    Maven runs the `com.example.helloworld.GreeterServer` main class that starts the gRPC server.
+    The `exec:exec@server` execution is defined in the Maven `pom.xml` build definition.

+    The output should include something like:

+    ```
+    gRPC server bound to: /127.0.0.1:8080
+    ```

+1. Open another console window and enter `mvn compile dependency:properties exec:exec@client`.

+    Maven runs the `com.example.helloworld.GreeterClient` main class that starts the gRPC client.
+    The `exec:exec@client` execution is defined in the Maven `pom.xml` build definition.

+    The output should include something like:

+    ```
+    Performing request: Alice
+    Performing request: Bob
+    HelloReply(Hello, Bob)
+    HelloReply(Hello, Alice)
+    ```

+@@@

+@@@ div { .group-gradle }

+To run Hello World with Gradle:

+1. In a console, change directories to the top level of the unzipped project.

+    For example, if you used the default project name, akka-grpc-quickstart-scala, and extracted the project to your root directory,
+    from the root directory, enter: `cd akka-grpc-quickstart-scala`

+1. Enter `./gradlew compile` to compile the project.

+    Maven downloads project dependencies, generates gRPC classes from protobuf, and compiles.

+1. Enter `./gradlew runServer`.

+    Gradle runs the `com.example.helloworld.GreeterServer` main class that starts the gRPC server.
+    The `runServer` task is defined in `build.gradle`.

+    The output should include something like:

+    ```
+    gRPC server bound to: /127.0.0.1:8080
+    ```

+1. Open another console window and enter `./gradlew runClient`.

+    Gradle runs the `com.example.helloworld.GreeterClient` main class that starts the gRPC client.
+    The `runClient` task is defined in `build.gradle`.

+    The output should include something like:

+    ```
+    Performing request: Alice
+    Performing request: Bob
+    HelloReply(Hello, Bob)
+    HelloReply(Hello, Alice)
+    ```

+@@@

 Congratulations, you just ran your first Akka gRPC server and client.
 Now take a look at what happened under the covers.

 You can end the programs with `ctrl-c`.